raphyduck/api_docs/source/includes/_websocket.md

 ["<Chan Id>", "hb"]
 ```

-If there is no new message in the channel for 5 seconds, Websocket server will send you an heartbeat message in this format.
+If there is no new message in the channel for 1 second, Websocket server will send you an heartbeat message in this format.

 ### Snapshot